Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Preliminary results

-\begin{proof} In \cite{finite} we find a complete list of modules with finitely many orbits on $k$-spaces, each of which leads to a small quadruple.
-Now assume that $(G,V,p,k)$ is a small quadruple where $G$ does not have finitely many orbits on $\mathcal{G}_k(V)$.
-In \cite[Thm~3.1]{rizzoli} we have a complete list of such quadruples with $k=1$, while in \cite[~Prop.~4.1]{Rizzoli2} we have a complete list of such quadruples for $k\geq 2$
+\begin{proof} In \cite{finite} we find a complete list of modules with finitely many orbits on $k$-spaces, of which every self-dual one leads to a $ts$-small quadruple.
+Now assume that $(G,\lambda,p,k)$ is a $ts$-small quadruple where $G$ does not have finitely many orbits on $\mathcal{G}_k(V)$.
+In \cite[Thm~3.1]{rizzoli} we have a complete list of such quadruples with $k=1$ and $V$ orthogonal, while in \cite[~Prop.~4.1]{Rizzoli2} we have a complete list of such quadruples for $k\geq 2$.

-The proof follows from combining the three lists of small quadruples. \end{proof}
+The proof follows from combining the three lists of $ts$-small quadruples, with the addition of the self-dual small quadruples where $V$ is symplectic and $k=1$. \end{proof}